Jiahao76/useful_macro/README.md

 ### 1. Select and highlight the formulas in a region

 If we have a table starting in A1 and we want to select all cells in the table that include something strange like a formula, then we can use this macro.

+### 2. Copy data from worksheets

+This macro is useful if we need to copy multiple worksheets into one.